History of Peru: Military anarchy (1841–1845)

 After Gamarra's death, Manuel Menéndez was recognized as provisional president.
 However, several military leaders became involved in a struggle for power: in the north, Juan Crisóstomo Torrico; in the south, Antonio Gutiérrez de La Fuente, Domingo Nieto and Juan Francisco de Vidal; and in Arequipa, Manuel Ignacio de Vivanco.
 Menéndez could not maintain power, as he was deposed by Torrico.

 The anarchy led to the Peruvian Civil War of 1843–1844.
 By then, a government had been established by Vivanco, known as the Directory (el Directorio).
 In contrast to this new government, a rebellion led by Domingo Nieto also sought to establish itself as the legitimate government.
 On September 3, 1843, the revolutionaries constituted a Provisional Government Junta of the Free Departments in Cuzco (Junta de Gobierno Provisional de los Departamentos Libres), whose presidency was assumed by Domingo Nieto, who would be succeeded by Castilla after his death in 1844.

 The civil war reached its end in the Battle of Carmen Alto of July 22, 1844, between Vivanco and Castilla's troops near Arequipa.
-After the defeat of Vivanco's troops, Vivanco himself arrived in Callao on July 27, being arrested by Prefect of Lima Domingo Elías and exiled to Chile a few days later.
+After the defeat of Vivanco's troops, Vivanco himself arrived in Callao on July 27, being arrested by Prefect of Lima, Domingo Elías and exiled to Chile a few days later.
 With Castilla as the country's new leader, the anarchy came to an end.

-The "fallacious prosperity" and the Guano Era (1845–1866)
+"Fallacious prosperity" and the Guano Era (1845–1866)

 After Castilla assumed the presidency of Peru, Peru entered a period of peace and economic prosperity, as the anarchic period had been put to an end, and Peru established a virtual international monopoly in the trade of guano.
 This allowed the government to repay its external debt, earning it international economic prestige.
 Several reforms, including education, were put into place, and the economy continued to grow until the 1860s.

 Castilla was replaced by his advisor José Rufino Echenique in 1851, who continued his work, as the economy continued to grow.
 His government was of a conservative nature, which eventually led to conflict with the liberals.
 On October 23, 1851, Peru signed its first border treaty with Brazil, where it ceded territory in the Amazon rainforest disputed by Ecuador, who claimed the territory as its own.